Shift-Aware Calibration for Fine-Tuned CLIP: Leveraging Image-Text Alignment: Related Works

 \textbf{Confidence Calibration.} Confidence calibration aims to align the confidence scores predicted by models with their actual performance.
 A common strategy for achieving this is to apply calibration techniques after model training.
-These techniques can be broadly divided into two categories: scaling-based methods~\cite{modern,PTS,mdts,proximity} and bin-based methods~\cite{bin1,mixnmatch,bin2,bin3}.
-Among the scaling-based approaches, temperature scaling~\cite{PTS} is widely used, where a single temperature parameter is learned to adjust the logits.
-ATS~\cite{ATS}, adapts the temperature for each data point individually.
-With the growing popularity of VLMs, recent studies have also examined the calibration of these models~\cite{calvlm1,Oncalibration}.
-Distance-Aware Calibration~\cite{DAC} estimates the scaling weights for unseen class logits based on textual features, focusing solely on changes in the textual modality.
-As a result, its ability to handle confidence calibration is limited when encountering fine-tuned VLMs with well-aligned image-text features.
-In this paper, we propose a novel confidence calibration method, leveraging the image-text alignment of CLIP.
+These techniques can be broadly divided into two categories: scaling-based methods~\cite{modern,proximity,ts} and bin-based methods~\cite{bin3,bin1,bin2}.
+Distance-Aware Calibration~\cite{DAC} estimates class-wise scaling weights for unseen classes from textual representations, but its original formulation is limited when the target class vocabulary or visual distribution changes substantially.
+As a newly proposed method, SAC enables effective sample-level calibration across common experimental scenarios in VLM research, with a detailed comparison to existing methods provided in Table~\ref{tab:method-comparison}.
+In addition, some test-time adaptation~\cite{c-tpt, o-tpt} and fine-tuning~\cite{oh2024towards} methods have also discussed confidence; however, since these methods affect the accuracy of the original model and differ substantially from calibration approaches, we do not consider them here.

+\textbf{Calibration Evaluation Metrics.} A model is perfectly calibrated if \( \mathbb{P}(\hat{y} = y|\hat{p} = p) = p\) for all \(p\) in \([0,1]\), where \(y\) is the actual label, \(\hat{y}\) the prediction, and \(\hat{p}\) the confidence score.
+To assess model calibration, we typically use the Expected Calibration Error (ECE)~\cite{modern} , lower values indicating better calibration.
+ECE groups predictions into \(M\) interval bins (each of size \(1/M\) ) and calculate the accuracy of each bin.
+The ECE is defined as the difference between the accuracy and confidence of all bins, which can be calculated as: \(\text{ECE} = \sum_{m=1}^M\frac{|B_m|}{n}|acc(B_m) - conf(B_m)|\).
+We also report three additional metrics: Maximum Calibration Error (MCE)~\cite{modern}, Adaptive Calibration Error (ACE)~\cite{ace} and Proximity Informed Expected Calibration Error (PIECE)~\cite{proximity}.